JeffreyFalgout/deluge-dynamic-incoming-port/README.md

-# Rsync - Docker mod for openssh-server
+# Dynamic incoming port - Docker mod for deluge

-This mod adds rsync to openssh-server, to be installed/updated during container start.
+Adds the ability for deluge to use a dynamic incoming port via NAT-PMP.
+For example, with esoteric routeres like ProtonVPN.

-In openssh-server docker arguments, set an environment variable `DOCKER_MODS=linuxserver/mods:openssh-server-rsync`
+In openssh-server docker arguments, set an environment variable `DOCKER_MODS=ghcr.io/JeffreyFalgout/deluge-dynamic-incoming-port:latest`

-If adding multiple mods, enter them in an array separated by `|`, such as `DOCKER_MODS=linuxserver/mods:openssh-server-rsync|linuxserver/mods:openssh-server-mod2`

 # Mod creation instructions